DominikBBB/PP1-Saxon-Palace/README.md

 - [GitHub Community](https://github.com/) - suggestions for lines of code and descriptions in read.me,
 - [Stack Overflow](https://stackoverflow.com/) - suggestions for lines of code,
 - [Grepper Community](https://www.codegrepper.com/) - suggestions for lines of code,
-- [Bootstrap 5](https://getbootstrap.com/) - suggestions for lines of code,
+- [Bootstrap 5](https://getbootstrap.com/) - suggestions for lines of code.
--
--

 [Back to Table Of Contents](#table-of-contents)